ShannaSmith/benevolence/README.md

 ![](https://github.com/ShannaSmith/benevolence/blob/main/static/images/benevolence%20landing%20page.png)

 <p>You can view your list of Framily members, add new members and delete members.
-Each name is a link that takes you to that member's profile page
+Each name is a link that takes you to that member's profile page.
  The site is personalize by taking the user's name from the session and addinig it to the welcome message in the Flash message and navbar.
  The navbar has a hover effect and active link status.

 ![](https://github.com/ShannaSmith/benevolence/blob/main/static/images/gif1%20file.gif)

  <p>You can add important events or occassions to each profile.
-These events are added to your Google Calendar allowing you to set reminders
+These events are automatically added to your Google Calendar allowing you to set reminders

 ![](https://github.com/ShannaSmith/benevolence/blob/main/static/images/gif2%20file.gif)